In this Policy, we use the terms:

 We may need to share your Personal Data and other Confidential Data with third parties:

 These third parties may keep a record of your Personal Data and the other Confidential Data.
 We impose contractual obligations on these third parties to protect your Personal Data and the other Confidential Data.

 Where you provide information about other people, e.g. information about directors, partners, members, shareholders or beneficial owners other than yourself then you confirm that you have their consent to provide us with such information, that they have read, understood and agreed to the terms of this Policy, including how we may use such information.

 We strive to ensure that the services we deliver to our clients are of the highest possible standard.
 With this aim in mind, it may sometimes be necessary for us to monitor telephone and e-mail communications between you and our employees for the purpose of quality assurance and training or as otherwise permitted by law.

 We will only ever conduct communications monitoring in compliance with applicable law, and will at all times continue to protect the confidentiality of your communications in accordance with this Policy.

-As described above, from time to time, we may need to transfer your Personal and Confidential Information to affiliates and third-parties who may have offices that are located in territories outside of the European Economic Area (“EEA”), in order to provide you with the services required.
+As described above, from time to time, we may need to transfer your Personal Data to affiliates and third parties that may have offices that are located in territories outside of the European Economic Area (“EEA”), in order to provide you with the services required.

 We reserve the right to modify this privacy statement or any part of it at any time and any changes will be posted on our websites.